Copyright © 1990/2007 by Timothy Conway, Ph.D.

 Lord Râma is shown after his coronation as rightful king, standing with his wife Sîtâ, his brother Lakshman, and Hanuman the monkey-king, his helpmate and devotee.
 The tale of Râma and his three brothers, his exile into the forest and adventures therein with Sîtâ and Lakshman, the abduction of Sîtâ by the demon Râvana, and the rescue of Sîtâ by Hanuman, Râma and Lakshman, is the subject of India's other major epic poem, the Râmâyana.
 In the later stages of this epic's composition, Râma is transformed into the seventh avatâra or Divine Incarnation of Lord Vishnu, almost equal in stature to Krshna, the eighth avatâra.

 (The following books, many now available in more recent editions or reprints, are not grouped alphabetically but rather are grouped roughly by topic.
-Note that this bibliography was compiled in the mid-1990s.
-A much more up-to-date and comprehensive set of references, cumulatively several times larger than this older bibliography, is available in the endnotes of my upcoming two books, India’s Sages and India’s Sages Source Book.)
+Note that this bibliography was first compiled in the early 1980s and updated in the mid-1990s; I have made only a dozen or so updates to this list since then.
+A more up-to-date and far more comprehensive set of references, cumulatively several times larger than this older bibliography, is available in the endnotes of my upcoming two books, India’s Sages and India’s Sages Source Book.)

 Krishna Sivaraman (Ed.), Hindu Spirituality: Vedas through Vedanta, NY: Continuum, 1989.